engagebay/restapi/README.md

 ### Overview

 EngageBay API is structured around REST, HTTPS, and JSON/XML.
 API endpoint URLs are organized around resources below listed.
 It uses HTTP methods for indicating the action to take on a resource, and HTTP status codes for expressing error states.
-Resources are represented in JSON
+Resources are represented in JSON. --

 API is in active development.
 Currently it allows you to access: